1991yuyang/ctpn/readme.md

 ## 2.2 set parameters of training in train.py file
     CUDA_VISIBLE_DEVICES: the gpu used in training, like "0,1"
     img_size: image size like (H, W)
-    backbone_type: "resnet18", "resnet34" or "resnet50", specify the backbone of model
+    backbone_type: "resnet18", "resnet34", "resnet50" or "vgg", specify the backbone of model
     epoch: training epoch
     anchor batch size: how many anchors selected from one image
     image batch size: how many images send to model every training step